-At this time Manitou was still up on the bed, and I took a momentary pause in my workout to watch star Kel Mitchell explain why Whitney Houston’s poignantly beautiful song “I Will Always Love You” held special meaning for him.
-He shared how his best friend died at 16 as a result of his involvement in a gang, and how that had made Kel particularly sensitive to the issue of gun violence.
+At that moment, Manitou was still up on the bed, and I took a momentary pause in my workout to watch star Kel Mitchell explain why Whitney Houston’s poignantly beautiful song “I Will Always Love You” held special meaning for him.
+Kel movingly shared how his best friend died at 16 as a result of his involvement in a gang, and how that had made him particularly sensitive to the issue of gun violence.

-Later on, Whitney’s song made a touching appearance in a play that Kel was acting in.
-In the play, his character is shot and dies, and the song is sung afterward.
-Kel concluded with dedicating his contemporary dance to victims of gun violence, which was an emotional moment for him.
-I had tears in my eyes just listening.
+Kel went on to say that Whitney’s song made a touching appearance in a play he acted in where his character is shot and dies, and the song is sung afterward.
+He explained that he was dedicating his contemporary dance to victims of gun violence, which was a very emotional moment for him.
+I had tears in my eyes as I listened.

-And when the first strains of “I Will Always Love You” were heard, and Kel and partner Witney Carson began their contemporary dance, the emotional intensity increased.
-At that point I think perhaps viewers were tapping into our grief as a nation over the all too numerous tragedies at schools, churches, clubs and public events.
+And when the first strains of “I Will Always Love You” were heard on the dance floor, and Kel and partner Witney Carson began their contemporary dance, the emotional intensity increased.
+At that point, I felt that viewers were tapping into our grief as a nation over the all too numerous shooting tragedies at schools, churches, clubs, and public events.

-So there I am, sitting on the floor with tears streaming down my face.
-I was completely caught up in the beauty and raw emotions of the dance, when I became aware of movement out of the corner of my left eye.
-Turning my head I saw that Manitou was reaching his paw out to me.
-He was leaning so far out he was in danger of falling off the bed.
+I was sitting on the floor with tears streaming down my face, completely caught up in the beauty and raw emotions of the dance when I became aware of movement out of the corner of my eye.
+Turning my head, I saw Manitou reaching his paw out to me.
+He was leaning so far out trying to reach me that he was in danger of falling off the bed.

 At the exact moment that Manitou’s paw made contact with my hair, and he began drawing me close, the song’s final line was heard, “Ooh, I’ll always, I’ll always love you.”
-It was like something out of a classic romance movie as Manitou pressed his forehead to mine, and it made me smile through my tears.
+It was like something out of a classic romance movie as Manitou drew me to him and pressed his forehead to mine, and it made me smile through my tears.